circleci/circleci-docs/jekyll/_cci2/faq.md

 Not yet, but we are working on that functionality.

 ### Can I use `store_test_results` with Workflows?
+You can use `store_test_results` in order to populate your builds' Test Summary section with your test results information, however [timing-based test-splitting]({{ site.baseurl }}/2.0/parallelism-faster-jobs/#splitting-patterns) will not work.
 This is next up on our roadmap to fix.
-Test timings are available for 2.0 but not with Workflows.
+Test timings data is available for 2.0 but not with Workflows.

 ### Can I use Workflows with CircleCI 1.0?